pankshiks/phetsims-h5p-content-types/README.md

 The semantics and library.json files from these folders will now be read on every request, and the js, CSS and other files will also be read on every request.

+5. Create a new Intereactive content type and Select the Balancing Simulation from Content type list.